How to Pick a Nursing Program near York South Carolina

 - Educating patients and their families

-Nurses with a more advanced degree may have more complex job duties and accountabilities.
-Nurse practitioners (NP), for instance, must hold a Master’s Degree and often work more independently than their RN counterparts.
-They can administer primary or specialty care services, prescribe medications, and diagnose and treat routine illnesses or injuries.
+Nurses with a higher degree may have more high level job duties and accountabilities.
+Nurse practitioners (NP), as an example, must hold a Master’s Degree and typically work more independently than their RN counterparts.
+They can provide primary or specialty care services, prescribe medications, and diagnose and treat routine illnesses or injuries.